► Driving range of 239 miles for e+ version

 ► Chassis mods for Europe, but still dull

-► Keen pricing and kit – strong value
+► Strong value with keen pricing and kit

 Best electric cars: the CAR guide

-As such, we'll cover both versions of the 2020 model in this Nissan Leaf review, as they share more similarities than differences.
+So to keep everyone happy we’ll cover both versions in this Nissan Leaf review, as they have more things in common than things that set them apart.

 Second-gen Nissan Leaf: what’s different?